-The Fair of the Sunday School Children of the Methodist Church, though hurridly gotten up, was a pleasant and successful affair.
-'The specious Court House Hall was tastefully decorated, and was well Consignees for unclaimed freight filled both evenings by bright and happy faces.
-Fortunately the Fair was held during the "hot spell," and the ladies in charge of the cake table, the ice-eream arbor, and the lemonade well did a driving business.
-The ladies having charge of the fancy table, and the flower stand did well. but not being favored by the weather could not compete with their neighbors.
+The Fair of the Sunday School Children of the Methodist Church, tastefully decorated, and was well filled both evenings by bright and happy faces.
+Fortunately the Fair was held during the "hot spell," and the ladies in charge of the cake table, the ice-cream arbor, and the lemonade well did a driving business.
+The ladies having charge of the fancy table, and the flower stand did well, but not being favored by the weather could not compete with their neighbors.
 The dinner given Friday was sumptous and profitable.
 The net profits were almost two hundred

-A very interesting game of base ball was played between Our Boys of Rowesville and the Juniors of our own which resulted in a victory for Ocangeburg.
-Our Boys played a very creditable game indeed, and in a short time, with perseverance, will streets serenading Tuesday night | be hard to beat as batters and fielders.
-After the game was over our guests were conducted to the Fair Building where a bounteous supper was spread and enjoyed to the utmost by the contestants, who seemed to be as much at home with knife and fork and developing eyery resource of brain and muscle for future use in a different and more important sphere of life.
+A very interesting game of base ball was played between Our Boys of Rowesville and the Juniors of our town which resulted in a victory for Orangeburg.
+Our Boys played a very creditable game indeed, and in a short time, with perseverance, will be hard to beat as batters and fielders.
+After the game was over our guests were conducted to the Fair Building where a bounteous supper was spread and enjoyed to the utmost by the contestarits, who seemed to be as much at home with knife and fork as with ball and bat.
+How pleasant to see young life thus enjoying itself, and developing eyery resource of brain and muscle for future use in a different and more important sphere of life.
 A good crowd assembled to witness the contest, and doubtless each little maiden had her special favorite whom she wished to see heralded as the champion.

 THEY FIX HIM ALL RIGHT .- NEW YORK, Feb.
-6, 1880.-W. H. BARRETT, Druggist, Augusta, Ga: Please send
+6, 1880,-W. H. BARRETT, Druggist, Augusta, Ga: Please send me a box of Gilder's Liver Pills, by mail.
+Am sick and need them.
+They